 - Direct Unsubsidized - Fixed rate loan with an annual maximum of $20,500.
 Rate and fees determined annually.
 For more information, go to www.studentloans.gov.

-- GRAD PLUS - Fixed-rate credit qualifying loans that allow for additional funds to help pay for educational expenses, up to the Cost of Education, as established by Roberts Wesleyan College.
+- GRAD PLUS - Fixed-rate credit qualifying loans that allow for additional funds to help pay for educational expenses, up to the Cost of Education, as established by Roberts Wesleyan University.
 The PLUS request process, including credit check, can be completed at www.studentloans.gov.

 - Direct Loans - To determine eligibility, complete your FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov, or download the new FAFSA App (Google Play or Apple (iOS) Store) to complete it on your mobile device.,each year.
 (Available October 1st for the following academic year).
 The Federal school code for Roberts is 002805.

-- Veterans - Roberts Wesleyan College participates in the Post-9/11 Veterans Education Assistance and Yellow Ribbon Programs.
+- Veterans - Roberts Wesleyan University participates in the Post-9/11 Veterans Education Assistance and Yellow Ribbon Programs.
 For more information regarding educational programs for Veterans, please visit www.GIBill.va.gov.
 Veterans Tuition Awards (VTA) are also available for eligible veterans in New York State.
 Contact HESC for more information at 1-888-697-4372 or www.HESC.com.

 - Employee Reimbursement - Many companies and businesses offer tuition reimbursement for their employees enrolled in college educational programs.
 Prospective students should contact the personnel offices at their places of employment for information about tuition reimbursement.
 Anticipated benefits must be reported on the Payment Agreement form.